JohnnyLin-a/KLFGroupAssessment/README.md

 Execute the build.sh script once only, then execute the start.sh script.

 Answers:
-Then you can head to localhost:3000 for the company home page (Assignment 2).
+Then you can head to localhost:3000 for the company home page (Assessment 2).
-Logging in is on the same webpage (Assignment 1).
+Logging in is on the same webpage (Assessment 1).

-Assignment 3 answer is here:
+Assessment 3 answer is here:

 	SELECT users.name AS user_name, activities.name AS activity_name, x.amount, x.first_occurrence, x.last_occurrence
 	FROM (